 Re-negotiating terms in renting a Japanese office

 Re-negotiating terms in renting a Japanese office can be a complex process, but it is possible under certain circumstances.
-Renegotiation may usually incur renewal fees and the amount may vary depending on the agreement.
-The management company may take an equivalent of a month’s fee or half a month’s fee which could be perpetual while you are staying in the space.
-In the renewal fees, guarantor fees may be included as well so it is important to be knowledgeable about your contract and be aware of the perpetual fees mentioned there.
+Renegotiation may usually incur renewal fees, and the amount may vary depending on the agreement.
+The management company may take an equivalent of a month’s fee or half a month’s fee, which could be perpetual while you are staying in the space.
+In the renewal fees, guarantor fees may be included as well, so it is important to be knowledgeable about your contract and be aware of the perpetual fees mentioned there.

 In general, it takes an open dialogue, careful evaluation of both sides’ demands, and a willingness to find a mutually beneficial solution to renegotiate rental conditions in Japan.
 Renegotiating rental terms and coming to an agreement that benefits all parties is doable with the correct strategy.